ViewComponent/view_component/docs/viewcomponents-in-practice.md

 ### Avoid global state

-The more a ViewComponent is dependent on global state (such as request parameters or the current URL), the less likely it is to be reusable.
+The more a ViewComponent is dependent on global state (such as request parameters or the current URL), the less likely it's to be reusable.
 Avoid implicit coupling to global state, instead passing it into the component explicitly.
 Thorough unit testing is a good way to ensure decoupling from global state.

 ### Avoid inline Ruby in ViewComponent templates